Sunbertrs/mai_pico_configurator/README.md

 ## Screenshots

+## To-do

+- Rewrite the logic of connect the device when the device cannot found normally.

+- May need to optimize the code at fetching-displaying sensor raw readings & sensor touching.

+- Add more functions.

 ## Introduction

 This project provides a GUI for the mai_pico command line to help you adjust the settings with only a few clicks.